 - Write down any new eligible expenses you anticipate in the new plan year

 Under your employer's FSA plan, you may elect to contribute to the Health FSA which will allow you to seek reimbursement for qualified medical expenses.
-The maximum amount you may allocate to this account is $2,600.00 per plan year.
-Although, you contribute to this account on a per payroll basis, your entire election amount is available on the first day of your coverage period.
-The Health FSA plan has a 2.5 month grace period, allowing you to use the current years balance through March 15th of the following year.
+The maximum amount you may allocate to this account is $2,600 per plan year.
+Although you contribute to this account on a per payroll basis, your entire election amount is available on the first day of your coverage period.
+The Health FSA plan has a two-and-a-half month grace period, allowing you to use the current year's balance through March 15 of the following year.

 Eligible medical expenses may include: